LiMe-NanoBioeng/pressure_control/README.md

 # An automated microfluidic controller for a constant flow rate by a PID feedback control.

+The microfluidic flow control
+A syringe pump controls flow by forwarding the plunger at a constant speed It gives a constant flow rate, and the pressure depends on the flow resistance of the system.
+The syringe pump is beneficial when injecting liquid with a defined volume.
+Such fluid control is beneficial for expensive reagents.
+Limited amount of reagents.

+Pressure-based fluidic system
+Constant pressure

+Comparison to syringe pump: constant flow rate, but not constant pressure control Injecting various solutions needs many syringes, syringe pumps Temperature control before injection
+Loading solution in a syringe and injecting it to the device: washing syringe: large volume

+Comparison to pressure constant fluidic system:
+Easy in injecting multiple solutions with low contamination Low dead volume

+the flow rate depends on the properties of solution, viscosity Flow resistance of microfluidics
+The initial calibration

+The control of flow rate is possible with the constant pressure controlling by taking the relation between pressure drop and flow rate.
+The calibration varies when using different channel geometry.
+Different viscosity.

+Fully integrated design no pressure source: experiments in a remote place, no pressure source environment we demonstrate the operation of the system in a cold room w/o a pressure source.

+Stop the flow when the samples are injected

 ## System Overview
 The controller works on a GUI-based Python code communicated with a PC through an Arduino micro.